Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 4. Load film into camera

-Note for the purposes of these ‘doing shots’ pictured here we’ve taken these in daylight however you will need to do this part in complete darkness!
+Note: for the purposes of these ‘doing shots’ pictured, we’ve taken them in daylight.
+In reality, you will need to do this part in complete darkness!
 We also put our camera and film inside a black pillow inside a blacked out room to ensure there were no light leaks.

 Image credit: Claire Gillo